hiveway/docs/Running/ProductionGuide.md

 We need to generate Let's Encrypt certificates.

-**Make sure to replace any occurrence of 'example.com' with your EtherHive instance's domain.**
+**Make sure to replace any occurrence of 'example.com' with your Hiveway instance's domain.**

 Make sure that [nginx](http://nginx.org) is stopped at this point: